manoharanvignesh/Athlete_Events/README.md

 # Athlete_Events
-Draw insights from "120 years of Olympic history: athletes and results" from Kaggle
+Draw insights from "120 years of Olympic history: athletes and results" dataset from Kaggle